YashMishra0101/Redux-Mini-E-Commerce-Project/README.md

 ## Contributing

-If you would like to contribute to this Course Hub project, please open an issue or submit a pull request.
+If you would like to contribute to this project, please open an issue or submit a pull request.
 All contributions are welcome!

 ## Contact